 Report Corrections: Recipients will have an opportunity to reopen and provide edits to their submitted Project and Expenditure Reports any time before the reporting deadline.
 Recipients will then be required to re-certify and submit the report again to properly reflect any edits made.
-After the reporting deadline, unless prompted by Treasury staff, recipients will not be able to edit their submitted report, any changes or revisions will need to be reflected in the next Project and Expenditure report.
+After the reporting deadline,

 The Office of Recovery Program's (ORP) reporting portal has built-in functionality to reopen a report and allow recipients to make edits after the reporting deadline.
 However, it is ORP's policy that recipients may only make revisions if authorized by Treasury staff for a period of up to 60 days after the reporting deadline.
 After the revision period ends, the report is final.
 A resubmitted report becomes a recipient's final report within ORP's reporting portal.
-Recipients can generate PDFs of this reports at any time.
+Recipients can generate PDFs of reports at any time.